mlinreallife/blog/content/posts/streamlit.md

 ## Conclusion

 *Streamlit* was designed for data applications.
-It's not a perfect tool but a very promising one to my opinion.
+It's not a perfect tool but a very promising one in my opinion.